-After working together on many customer projects Adrianne has let us in on some of the secrets to her success.
+After working together on many customer projects (over 100 but who’s counting!)
+Adrianne has let us in on some of the secrets to her success.
 Read our interview to discover how she stays productive and the tools she uses to create her eye-catching imagery.

 I started out in commercial photography in 2016 after being approached on Instagram to shoot for a local clothing boutique!
-From there, I experimented with tons of industries until I realized that shooting lifestyle and still-life product (mainly skin and hair care) was my absolute favorite.
+From there, I experimented with tons of industries until I realised that shooting lifestyle and still-life product (mainly skin and hair care) was my absolute favourite.

 When I'm not standing behind a camera, it's anyone's guess as to what I'm up to.
 I've always said there's "never been an art form that I didn't love".
 So things like ceramics, interior design, graphic design and woodworking are all hobbies that consume my time.

 I've always been drawn to very monochromatic and minimal aesthetics.
 I once had a viewer comment that I was a "collision of oats and boiled milk" - and with a constant palette of creams, browns and white, I'd say it's pretty spot on.

 My aesthetic always feels a shift happen though.
 So after I've stuck in one "feel" for a while, things change up a little.

 I started to work with a few agencies over the years and I felt like I was still searching for one that I fit into.
 So I spent hours browsing the web, researching different agencies and companies to join.
 I came across Creatively Squared and even just at the homepage on your website, I was hooked!
 I've loved being here ever since!